A few weeks ago, a five-hundred-year flood came to Hanging Lakes area in Colorado. I’m glad that Todd and I went when we did.

 And I’ll step inside

-Robed in white with my robe and my crown
+Robed in white with my harp and my crown

-So if I bend beneath some load of care
+So when I’m bent beneath some load of care

 Just remind me that I’m almost there